mubashir2/django-celery-gke/README.md

     4. Cloud Build (Continous Deployment)

 ## Enable API's
-We will use the following apis:

-Enable the apis:
+Enable the apis which will be used by project:
 ```
 gcloud services enable \
  container.googleapis.com \